What is sound monitoring?

 1. permanently-installed equipment used to capture sounds from aircraft inflight as they arrive and/or depart at the Minneapolis-St. Paul International Airport (MSP); and

-2. mobile equipment used for special projects related to MSP activity or activity at any of the MAC's general aviation airports.
+2. mobile equipment used for special projects related to MSP activity or activity related to the MAC's general aviation airports.

-Placement of each mobile or permanently-installed device is strategic and placed to capture sound levels of aircraft with the least amount of community sounds (e.g., lawn mowers, freeways, buses, music, alarms, etc.).
+Placement of each mobile or permanently-installed equipment is strategic and placed to capture sound levels of aircraft with the least amount of community sounds (e.g., lawn mowers, freeways, buses, music, alarms, etc.), at the time of placement.
 It is important to note that an aircraft does not have to fly directly over a noise monitoring device in order to be measured.

 Aircraft noise associated with MSP is recorded through the use of 39 permanently-installed Remote Monitoring Towers (RMTs) in neighborhoods surrounding the airport.
 The locations of these devices were determined in collaboration with each city where the devices were installed.
 More information about these RMTs, including a map of RMT locations may be found here: MACNOMS.